sugarcrm/sucrose/README.md

 - internationalization and localization support
 - clean styling for legibility and clarity
 - uses ES6 modules for custom builds for selected chart types
-- over 1,500 unit and integration tests
+- over 1,800 unit, integration and data transform tests

 ## Using
 This library is dependent on the [D3](http://d3js.org) library so you will need to include that library before Sucrose.
+D3 version 4.9.1 is the currently supported version and the prebuilt version included in the Sucrose repo is a custom bundle with a subset of D3 modules.
+Assuming you have downloaded the following files from the [Sucrose GitHub Reporsity](https://github.com/sugarcrm/sucrose/tree/master/build) local to your webpage:

 1. Include a link tag to the sucrose.min.css in you document head
 ```html